Frederick L'Ecuyer: Central Hockey League

-American Hockey League career
+American Hockey League

 L'Ecuyer worked in the American Hockey League on a part-time basis starting at the beginning of the 2003-04 AHL season.
 His first game in the league occurred on 11 October 2003, when the Utah Grizzlies and the San Antonio Rampage played at the AT&T Center.

 During his time in the league, L'Ecuyer saw two appearances in the Calder Cup finals: 2009 and 2010.

-National Hockey League career
+National Hockey League

 L'Ecuyer was hired by the National Hockey League prior to the start of the 2007-08 NHL season.
 On 11 October 2007, he made his National Hockey League debut, when he officiated a game between the New York Islanders and the Toronto Maple Leafs at the Air Canada Centre.
 For his first game and through the time he was on an AHL/NHL contract, he wore sweater number 48.

 Before the start of the 2010-11 NHL season, L'Ecuyer was promoted to a full-time spot on the officiating roster.
 His first game that season was one between the Buffalo Sabres and the Ottawa Senators at what is now known as the Canadian Tire Centre.

+L'Ecuyer officiated his 1,000th game in the NHL on March 14, 2024, between the Tampa Bay Lightning the New York Rangers.
+He became the 48th referee to achieve the milestone, and the seventh from Quebec.